UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 == Description ==

-Do you run a WooCommerce store where you need more detailed location information for a customer?
+Do you run a WooCommerce store where you need more detailed location information from a customer?
 If so, then why not let them choose their exact location on Google Maps?

-Location Picker At Checkout for WooCommerce (LPAC) allows store owners to add more flexibility to their store by letting their customers choose exactly where they'd like their product(s) to be delivered.
+Location Picker At Checkout for WooCommerce (LPAC) allows store owners to add more flexibility to their WooCommerce store by letting their customers choose exactly where they'd like their product(s) delivered.
 This plugin is excellent for stores with delivery personnel that ship products to customers within a moderate geographical area.

 Location Picker At Checkout for WooCommerce enables store owners to get more precise location details without having to contact customers via other means for location information or directions.
 With this plugin, lots of time can be saved by allowing customers to select their exact location on Google Maps at checkout with WooCommerce.